 The Cyber Kill Chain is a model that describes and explains various stages of a cyber attack.
 It was developed by Lockheed Martin.

 The idea behind it is to identify, itemise and prevent hostile cyber activity such as intrusion of a network.
-The model identifies what the cyber adversaries must complete in order to achieve their objectives.
+The model identifies what steps the cyber adversaries must complete in order to achieve their objectives.

 The 7 steps of The Cyber Kill Chain